microsoft/AzureNL/aks/az_aks_create.md

 2. Software dependencies

 All dependencies are managed by the Azure cloud shell, so no need to do anything.
 If you want to do this the hard way, follow instructions in references below at aks create walkthrough.

-# Build and Test
-TODO: Ideally we get to a point where the cluster creation is automated and also testing is automated.

-# Contribute
-Feel free to contribute.
-Create an issue or pull request.

 # References
 - [az aks create](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create)